-An association including incorporated and individual unincorporated underwriters would be permitted to be certified as a reinsurer by, in addition to meeting the requirements listed above, satisfying minimum capital and surplus requirements, including a joint central fund; not be engaged in any business other than underwriting as a member of the association; and submitting an annual certification to the Commissioner, or financial statements.
-The bill would require the Commissioner to create and publish a list of qualified jurisdictions under which an assuming insurer licensed and domiciled in that jurisdiction is eligible for consideration of reinsurer certification.
-A list of qualified jurisdictions would be published through the NAIC process.
-The bill would prescribe the duties of the Commissioner relating to listing a jurisdiction as qualified, and it would authorize the Commissioner to suspend a reinsurer's certification indefinitely, if the domiciliary jurisdiction ceases to exist.
+An association including incorporated and individual unincorporated underwriters is permitted to: be certified as a reinsurer by, in addition to meeting the requirements listed above, satisfying minimum capital and surplus requirements, including a joint central fund; not be engaged in any business other than underwriting as a member of the association; and submit an annual certification to the Commissioner, or financial statements.

+The bill requires the Commissioner to create and publish a list of qualified jurisdictions under which an assuming insurer licensed and domiciled in that jurisdiction is eligible for consideration of reinsurer certification.
+A list of qualified jurisdictions will be published through the NAIC process.
+The bill prescribes the duties of the Commissioner relating to listing a jurisdiction as qualified, and it authorizes the Commissioner to suspend a reinsurer's certification indefinitely, if the domiciliary jurisdiction ceases to exist.

-The bill would require the Commissioner to assign a rating to each certified reinsurer and publish a list of all certified reinsurers and their ratings.
+The bill requires the Commissioner to assign a rating to each certified reinsurer and publish a list of all certified reinsurers and their ratings.

-The bill would also require the certified reinsurer to secure obligations at a rating specified in rules and regulations promulgated by the Commissioner and maintain security in an acceptable form.
-The Commissioner would have the discretion to defer to a rating assigned by another jurisdiction in which the reinsurer was certified.
+The bill also requires the certified reinsurer to secure obligations at a rating specified in rules and regulations promulgated by the Commissioner and maintain security in an acceptable form.
+The Commissioner has the discretion to defer to a rating assigned by another jurisdiction in which the reinsurer was certified.

-Additionally, the bill would outline the requirements for minimum trusteed surplus requirements if a certified reinsurer maintains a trust; require the Commissioner to reduce allowable reinsurance credit if the security is insufficient and permit the Commissioner to impose further reductions; and permit a certified reinsurer ceasing to assume new business in the state to request to maintain certification in an inactive status.
+Additionally, the bill outlines the requirements for minimum trusteed surplus requirements if a certified reinsurer maintains a trust; requires the Commissioner to reduce allowable reinsurance credit if the security is insufficient and permit the Commissioner to impose further reductions; and permits a certified reinsurer ceasing to assume new business in the state to request to maintain certification in an inactive status.